-- by post (traditional mail), writing to the address: Asseco Data Systems S.A., Biuro w Łodzi (Łódź Office), 136 Narutowicza Street, 90-146 Łódź,
+- by letter (snail mail), writing to: Asseco Data Systems S.A., Office in Lodz, 136 Narutowicza St., 90-146 Lodz,

-- by e-mail at: [email protected],
+- via e-mail at: [email protected],

-- by phone: +48 42 675 63 60.
+- By phone at +48 42 675 63 60.

-- Transparency - meaning that data subjects are informed in a transparent, accessible and understandable way about who will process their data, on what basis, for what purpose, to what extent and for how long.
+- Transparency - meaning that data subjects are informed in a transparent, accessible and understandable manner about who will process their data, on what basis, for what purpose, to what extent and for how long.
 Data subjects are further informed about: the recipients of the data, their rights and how to exercise them, and whether the data will be transferred to countries outside the EU and whether the data will be subject to automated decision-making and, if so, what impact this will have on the data subject.
 The Personal Data Controller ensures that the information obligation will be fulfilled:

-1. Purpose limitation - meaning that personal data is collected and processed for specific, explicit and legitimate purposes and that it is not further processed in a manner incompatible with those purposes.
+- Purpose limitation - meaning that personal data is collected and processed for specific, explicit and legitimate purposes and that it is not further processed in a manner incompatible with those purposes.

-2. Data minimization - meaning that data is adequate and limited to what is necessary to achieve the purpose for which it is processed.
+- Data minimization - meaning that data is adequate and limited to what is necessary to achieve the purpose for which it is processed.

 - IP address and domain name,

-- the type of Internet browser used,
+- the type of web browser used,

 - legislation in force